nfailor/daily-planner/README.md

 I used HTML and CSS to create the header and nav contents of this webpage and javascript (specifically Jquery) to create the daily planner content.
 Git/Github were used as version control and deployed to Github Pages.

 ## INSTALLATION
-This is a website only and does not need installation. it is currently hosted in github and you can access it at Github; XX
+This is a website only and does not need installation. it is currently hosted in github and you can access it at Github; https://nfailor.github.io/daily-planner/

 ## USAGE
 This webpage is used to save and review planned events in a daily planner, which is reactive to the current time.
 See webpage below: